 Second, while feeding walks are good, a long term solution would be to stop the trend of animals being dumped on the street, and to stop these animals from reproducing by spaying and neutering them.
-Of course we, as tourists, can’t really do this, but we can easily show our support for local organizations that are trying to solve this problem, whether by providing a no-kill shelter for these animals, by organizing spay and neutering events, etc. When I travel, I like to donate a bit of money to local organizations, and I encourage you to do the same.
+Of course we, as tourists, can’t really do this, but we can easily show our support for local organizations that are trying to solve this problem, ones that provide a no-kill shelter for these animals, organize spay and neuter events, etc. When I travel, I like to donate a bit of money to local organizations, and I encourage you to do the same.
 A little research will go a long way to finding an organization that helps animals in the area where you’ll be traveling, and most organizations will be happy to get any money you choose to donate to them.
 As hard as it is for such organizations in the US, Canada, England, etc. to get by, it’s even harder in poorer countries, where there is neither government nor private funding for the good work that they do.
-It’s really not that hard to donate (a quick Paypal donation takes a couple of minutes), and it’s very rewarding.
+It’s really not that hard to donate (a quick PayPal donation takes a couple of minutes), and it’s very rewarding.

 Stray animals have it tough.
 There is really nothing to romanticize about an existence that is full of hunger, fear, and suffering.
 Furthermore, although one does tend to see more stray animals in poorer societies, we shouldn’t just dismiss this as being “par for the course”.
 In my travels, I’ve met quite a few people who, despite their limited means, try to help animals as much as they can.
 Next time you travel to paradise, don’t forget about the creatures for whom life there is often nothing but.
 If you do indeed love animals, please do one (or both) of the above mentioned things to help improve the lives of strays, and to help those who help these animals on a daily basis.